Isle of Wight: Identity

 There remains occasional confusion between the Isle of Wight as a county and its former position within Hampshire.
-The island was regarded and administered as a part of Hampshire until 1890, when its distinct identity was recognised with the formation of Isle of Wight County Council (see also Politics of the Isle of Wight).
-However, it remained a part of Hampshire until the local government reforms of 1974 when it became a full ceremonial county with its own Lord Lieutenant.
+The island was regarded and administered as a part of Hampshire until 1 April 1890, when its distinct identity was recognised with the formation of Isle of Wight County Council (see also Politics of the Isle of Wight).
+However, it remained a part of Hampshire until the local government reforms of 1974, when it became a full ceremonial county with its own Lord Lieutenant.

 In January 2009, the first general flag for the county was accepted by the Flag Institute.

 Island residents are sometimes referred to as "Vectensians", "Vectians" or, if born on the island, "caulkheads".
 One theory is that this last comes from the once prevalent local industry of caulking or sealing wooden boats; the term became attached to islanders either because they were so employed, or as a derisory term for perceived unintelligent labourers from elsewhere.
 The term "overner" is used for island residents originating from the mainland (an abbreviated form of "overlander", which is an archaic term for "outsider" still found in parts of Australia).

 Residents refer to the island as "The Island", as did Jane Austen in Mansfield Park, and sometimes to the UK mainland as "North Island".

-To promote the island's identity and culture, the High Sheriff Robin Courage founded an Isle of Wight Day; the first was held on Saturday 24 September 2016.
+To promote the island's identity and culture, the High Sheriff, Robin Courage, founded an Isle of Wight Day; the first was held on 24 September 2016.

 Sport

-Sport plays a key part of culture on the Isle of Wight.
+Sport plays a key part in the culture of the Isle of Wight.
 Sports include golf, marathon, cycling and sailing.

+The motorcycle speedway team Isle of Wight Warriors compete at the Smallbrook Stadium.

+Until their folding in 2016, the ice hockey team Isle of Wight Raiders played at the Ryde Arena.
+They had a feeder team Vectis Tigers which in turn had a youth feeder team Isle of Wight Wildcats.

+In football, the now-disbanded Ryde Sports F.C., founded in 1888, was one of the eight founder members of the Hampshire League in 1896.
+Currently there are several non-league clubs, the most notable of which are Brading Town, Cowes Sports, East Cowes Vics and Newport IOW.
+There is also an Isle of Wight Saturday Football League which feeds into the Hampshire League with two divisions and two reserve team leagues.

 Music

-The island is home to the Isle of Wight Festival and until 2016, Bestival before it was relocated to Lulworth Estate in Dorset.
+The island is home to the Isle of Wight Festival and until 2016, Bestival, before it was relocated to Lulworth Estate in Dorset.
 In 1970, the festival was headlined by Jimi Hendrix attracting an audience of 600,000, some six times the local population at the time.
 It is the home of the bands The Bees, Trixie's Big Red Motorbike, Level 42, and Wet Leg.